multimaks2/Dav-to-Wav-Converter/README.md

-# DavtoWavConverter for Trainz Simulator 2021
+# DavtoWavConverter for Train Simulator 2021

 Hi there!
 I've developed a lightweight program for converting .dav files to .wav, designed for use in Trainz Simulator 2021.
 I encountered the need to extract encrypted sounds from a mod, and this program proved to be a handy solution.
 If you find yourself in a similar situation, feel free to use it.
 However, I kindly request fellow developers to credit my GitHub if you decide to incorporate this code into your projects.
 Thank you for your attention!